hiteshlala/JavaScriptPile/README.md

 Roman Numeral Converter
 two functions to convert a given number into a roman numeral.
 One is iterative the other recursive.
 Iterative makes more intuitive sense to me.

+###deepEquals.js
+a function that, given two objects, returns whether or not the two are deeply equivalent--meaning the structure of the two objects is the same, and so is the structure of each of their corresponding descendants.